Ocala, Florida, is a city that's full of surprises.

 Dive deep into Ocala's architectural and historical heritage by visiting some of the city's oldest and most preserved buildings.

-Founded with the mission to protect and celebrate Ocala's rich history, HOPS ensures that the city's past is not forgotten.
+Founded to protect and celebrate Ocala's rich history, HOPS ensures that the city's past is not forgotten.

 Their dedicated efforts have saved numerous landmarks from demolition.